NottsCSS/forensics-workshop/README.md

 ## Installation

-### Windows

 First, you will have to install VirtualBox.
-You can download it [here](https://download.virtualbox.org/virtualbox/6.0.14/VirtualBox-6.0.14-133895-Win.exe).
+You can download it [here](https://www.virtualbox.org/wiki/Downloads).

 Once you have VirtualBox installed, you can proceed to download [Kali Linux](https://www.offensive-security.com/kali-linux-vm-vmware-virtualbox-image-download/)(recommended) or [Kali Linux Light](https://www.kali.org/downloads/).